What happens when a public medical facility becomes a private organization?

 You have several options.
 You may:

-NOTE: You are not eligible for a refund if you continue public service in another PERA-covered position.
+1) Take a refund of your contributions plus interest after privatization or at any time until age 70½; or NOTE: You are not eligible for a refund if you continue public service in another PERA-covered position.
 By accepting a refund, you forfeit any future monthly retirement benefit from PERA.
 Further, the refund may be subject to Federal and State taxes and penalties at withdrawal, unless rolled over to another tax-qualified retirement plan.

 A number of things are important to remember: